-This simultaneous transfer of loss and gain avoids a singing condition while receiving.

-- (3) When speech is transmitted, the gain of the transmitter circuit increases to normal.
+- (1) The 4A speakerphone incorporates a voice-switching circuit, eliminates singing, and essentially eliminates far-end talker echo. - (2) When there is no transmission of speech, loss is automatically inserted in the transmit circuit and gain is added to the receive circuit.
+This simultaneous transfer of loss and gain avoids a singing condition while receiving. - (3) When speech is transmitted, the gain of the transmitter circuit increases to normal.
 Simultaneously, the gain of the loudspeaker circuit lowers to avoid singing as a result of the increased transmitter gain.
-The amount of the gain change depends upon the setting of the volume control. - (4) A circuit, referred to as a switchguard, utilizes the voltage in the loudspeaker circuit to prevent false operation of the switching circuit from the receive speech output of the loudspeaker which is picked up by the microphone. - (5) A predetermined voice level is necessary to switch from the receiving to the transmitting condition.
+The amount of the gain change depends upon the setting of the volume control. - (4) A circuit, referred to as a switchguard, utilizes the voltage in the loudspeaker circuit to prevent false operation of the switching circuit from the receive speech output of the loudspeaker. - (5) A predetermined voice level is necessary to switch from the receiving to the transmitting condition.
 In the presence of steady room noise, such as a fan or an air conditioner, a special circuit, called noise-guard circuit, automatically raises the required threshold level to prevent operation of the switching control circuit by the noise.
-Talkers should still switch satisfactorily because they generally increase their speaking levels under noisy conditions.
+Talkers will still switch satisfactorily because they increase their speaking levels under noisy conditions.